 - The product development lead reaches out to customer support representatives to better understand customer pain points to inform new product creation.

-The benefits and advantages of diagonal communication
+4 advantages of diagonal communication

-Enhances teamwork and collaboration
+Enhances cross-functional collaboration

 When the exchange of information crosses siloed departments and organizational structures, employees have access to information that would not otherwise have been available had departments kept their knowledge to themselves.
-Teamwork allows employees to do their jobs with ease โ without having to jump over unnecessary communication hurdles.

 In company cultures that encourage diagonal communication, employees also feel more confident approaching management, and managers open their doors to collaboration, which builds trust and strengthens relationships.
-The focus is on sharing information and transparency regardless of the reporting relationships, which fosters collaboration and teamwork.

 Improves speed and efficiency